 You must arrange to have your current supervisor or program director complete an Evaluation of Competency and Ethical Conduct on your behalf which should be submitted as part of your application.

-If you were not employed at any time during your current credentialed period, and you do not have a current or most recent supervisor or program director who can complete an Evaluation of Competency and Ethical Conduct on your behalf, you may identify a Qualified Prevention Supervisor who has known you during this credentialed period to serve as your evaluator, provided that he/she is not a relative or a subordinate.
-Your evaluation will be based on the Canon of Ethical Principles.
+If you were not employed at any time during your current credentialed period, or you were self-employed, you may identify a Qualified Prevention Supervisor who has known you during the past two years to serve as your evaluator, provided that they is not a relative or a subordinate.

 A Qualified Prevention Supervisor is an individual who is: